+Much of the theoretical and computational literature on vortex dipoles and clusters has focused on unbounded or effectively planar geometries, where translational symmetry and the absence of global image interactions considerably simplify the dynamics~\cite{nc2009}.
+Compact periodic domains, however, introduce qualitatively new features.
+In such geometries, each vortex interacts with an infinite lattice of its periodic images, and the resulting motion is governed by the Green’s function of the Laplace operator on the flat torus.
+This global coupling modifies both few-body motion and collective many-body dynamics, making periodic domains a natural setting in which geometry and topology enter explicitly into vortex interactions.
+Point-vortex dynamics in doubly periodic domains has since been explored in detail~\cite{WeissMcWilliams1991}, including analytic descriptions in finite geometries using elliptic-function methods~\cite{Kunin1994}, as well as studies of few-vortex configurations and dipoles emphasizing integrability and the effect of periodic boundary conditions~\cite{StremlerAref1999,Stremler2010,TsangKanso2013}.

-A major analytic advance in the description of vortex motion in multiply connected domains is the use of the Schottky--Klein prime function, which provides a compact representation of the hydrodynamic Green's function~\cite{Crowdy2005,Crowdy2016,grms}.
-This approach yields closed-form expressions for vortex interactions that incorporate the full effect of periodic images.
-Building on this framework, explicit $N$--vortex equations of motion in doubly periodic domains have been obtained in terms of the logarithmic derivative of the Schottky--Klein function, leading to a numerically tractable formulation valid for arbitrary vortex configurations~\cite{KrishnamurthySakajo2023}.
-An equivalent representation in terms of the $q$--digamma function $\psi_{\rho}(z)$ has also been developed~\cite{sam3}, where the parameter $\rho$ controls the geometry of the torus.
-This formulation enables efficient simulations of vortex clusters and provides a natural framework for incorporating additional contributions such as harmonic fields~\cite{sam4}.
+A major advance in the analysis of vortex motion in multiply connected domains is the use of the Schottky-Klein prime function, which provides a compact representation of the hydrodynamic Green’s function and incorporates periodic image interactions~\cite{Crowdy2005,Crowdy2016,grms}.
+This approach yields explicit interaction kernels and equations of motion for $N$ vortices in doubly periodic geometries~\cite{KrishnamurthySakajo2023}, with an equivalent formulation in terms of the $q$-digamma function $\psi_{\rho}(z)$ enabling efficient computation and extensions such as harmonic fields~\cite{sam3,sam4}.